Michele Cappellari Python Programs

 Figure 1: Illustration of the steps involved in the MGE fit to the S0 galaxy NGC 4342 using the MgeFit package.
 The figures were produced by the mge_fit_example.py script included in the Python distribution of the software.

-This software obtains an accurate Multi-Gaussian Expansion (MGE) parametrization (Emsellem et al., 1994; Cappellari, 2002) for a galaxy surface brightness with the fitting algorithm of Cappellari (2002).
+This software obtains an accurate Multi-Gaussian Expansion (MGE) parametrization (Cappellari 2002; Emsellem et al. 1994) for a galaxy surface brightness with the fitting algorithm of Cappellari (2002).
 Given that Gaussians are not orthogonal functions, MGE fits are in general strongly degenerate, with difficult global convergence, but the mge_fit_sectors method solves all problems, making MGE fitting an automated, reliable and robust process (Figure 1).

-The source code of the MgeFit package, including four test galaxy images, is on the Python Package Index (PyPI).
-The changes are documented in the CHANGELOG.
+The pure-Python code of the MgeFit package, including four test galaxy images, is on the Python Package Index PyPI.

 How to install: Use pip install mgefit.
 Without write access to the global site-packages directory, use pip install --user mgefit.